 One last thing you need to do before setting out to market your brand on YouTube is to decide on your goals.
 Do you want to increase brand awareness, or are you looking to increase sales from the videos?
 Are you looking to gain new leads, or do you just want to add help videos to existing customers?

 Once you set your goals, you should also consider setting KPIs, or Key Performance Indicators.
-This could be anything from number of subscribers, to average views on videos, to clicks on your CTA.
+This could be anything from the number of subscribers to average views on videos, to clicks on your CTA.
 Setting goals and KPIs will allow you to measure your performance, and you’ll be able to tell if you’re succeeding, and if not, where you’re going wrong and what needs to be changed.

 Plan your content